Loading slang details...

 Informal.

 Lob the gob means To kiss someone.
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in Ireland contexts.
 It is best read as ireland slang associated with Ireland.

 "Lob the gob" means To kiss someone.
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in Ireland contexts.
 In Ireland, the nuance may be more specific.

 Casual and context-dependent.